 Background: From a forensic pathologist's perspective, there are several aspects of the perinatal postmortem that are particularly important if the baby was born alive or dead.
-If the infant is delivered alive and dies a few hours or days later, access to the obstetric and neonatal notes is required to achieve a correct interpretation and conclusion in situations of perinatal morbidities occurring in hospitals.
-After prenatal hypoxia, hypoxic ischemic encephalopathy (HIE) is a common cause of neonatal morbidity and long-term neurological disability.
+In cases of litigation for perinatal morbidities occurring in hospitals, access to the obstetric and neonatal notes if the baby is born alive and dies a few hours or days later is essential to reach a correct interpretation and conclusion.
+Hypoxic ischemic encephalopathy (HIE) after prenatal asphyxia is an important cause of neonatal morbidity and long-term neurological disability.
 It has many causes including intrauterine strangulation by umbilical cord (nuchal cord).
 Failure of early diagnosis of neonatal asphyxia and its treatment is considered a medicolegal negligence against the doctors.
 Aim: The present study aimed to use cord blood lactate & S100 protein levels as early markers of neonatal hypoxia caused by nuchal cord to minimize the risk of medicolegal liabilities against the doctors and hospitals.
-Methods: This is a comparative cross-sectional study carried out 30 hypoxic neonates due to intrauterine cord strangulation.
-Lactate & S100 protein levels in the cord blood were evaluated.
-As a control group, 30 apparently healthy neonates were compared in age, sex, and body weight.
+Methods: This is a comparative cross-sectional study conducted on 30 hypoxic neonates due to intrauterine cord strangulation.
+Lactate & S100 protein levels in the cord blood were measured.
+These were compared to 30 apparently healthy neonates matched in age, sex and body weight as a control group.
 Results: Lactate & S100 protein levels in cord blood were a higher significant difference in HIE neonates than control group.
 In conclusion: lactate & S100 protein levels in cord blood could be used as an early marker for diagnosis of neonatal HIE.